Poland is a unique incentive travel destination that everyone should experience

 2. Old Town Squares

-Anyone have a client with a tight budget?
-Well this destination may just be your gift from above.
+Does anyone have a client with a tight budget?
+Well, this destination may just be your gift from above.
 Especially when you make the conversion from U.S. dollar to the Polish Zloty.
 An impressive 1 to .27 ratio makes your dollar stretch pretty far.
-This allows hotels rooms to cost anywhere from $75 – $150 dollars a night and those rates included a robust breakfast!
+This allows hotel rooms to cost anywhere from $75 – $150 a night, and those rates included a robust breakfast!
 I had the opportunity to stay at the 5-Star Sheraton Warsaw Hotel while at a conference there and was impressed not only by the hotel catering team but also the size of the room.
 It was very spacious, recently renovated, and within walking distance to the old town.
 A top contender for any group that needs meeting space, but also has some time built into the agenda to explore the city.

 4. Off the Beaten Path

-Probably my favorite part about visiting Poland was that it was honestly somewhere I would have never thought to travel.
-That was the beauty of this wonderful place.
-There are endless interesting things to see such as a visit to the salt mines, a trip to Schindler’s Factory, or even hiking in the Tatras Mountains.
-From the language, to the unique food, to the culture, there really is much to entertain your more well-traveled guest who has already hit the major Western European cities on their bucket list.
+Probably my favorite part about visiting Poland was that it was honestly somewhere I would have never thought of traveling.
+That was the beauty of this beautiful place.
+There are countless exciting things to see, such as a visit to the salt mines, a trip to Schindler’s Factory, or even hiking in the Tatras Mountains.
+From the language to the unique food, to the culture, there really is much to entertain your more well-traveled guest who has already hit the major Western European cities on their bucket list.

 If you’re looking for more bucket-list incentive travel destinations, take a look at some of our itineraries for more bright ideas!